 Strong vehicle coverage

 Amica auto insurance offers both comprehensive and collision coverage for your car.
-Collision coverage protects against damage caused in an accident while comprehensive takes care of damage caused by non-accident-related events, such as fire or vandalism.
-You can also get GAP insurance coverage, which is great for anyone still paying off their car loan.
+Collision coverage protects against damage caused in an accident, while comprehensive takes care of damage caused by non-accident-related events, such as fire or vandalism.
+You can also get gap insurance coverage, which is great for anyone still paying off their car loan.
 If your car happens to get totaled, Amica will pay the difference between the value of your car and the balance on your loan.
 If the totaled car is less than a year old, Amica will even replace it with a brand-new version.

 Excellent add-on coverage options

 Platinum Choice coverage also gives you the option of Good Driving Rewards.
 You can earn these points by being a safe driver, remaining loyal to Amica, having multiple policies through Amica, or even by referring others.
-Then, you can take any points that you’ve earned and apply them to waiving an accident surcharge or to lowering your deductible.
-These are just a few of the bonuses you can expect from Amica's Platinum Choice coverage, and you can pick and choose just one or two of these coverages, or you can bundle all of them together and get a nice discount.
+Then, you can take any points that you’ve earned and apply them to waiving an accident surcharge or lowering your deductible.
+You can pick and choose just one or two of these coverages, or you can bundle all of them together and get a nice discount.

 No repair facility restrictions

 Amica offers you a few ways to save on your auto insurance policy, including discounts for being a loyal customer and bundling your home and auto insurance together.
-However, their discounts fall far behind the best in the industry, and you won’t be able to earn any extra savings for prepaying or being a member of a partner organization.
+However, its discounts fall far behind the best in the industry, and you won’t be able to earn any extra savings for prepaying or being a member of a partner organization.
 There is also no way to earn discounts for safe driving except through Amica’s Platinum Choice coverage.
 If you were hoping to take advantage of any of these missing discounts, it’s probably wise to shop around.

 Must contact Amica to make certain policy changes